ric2b/Vivaldi-browser/chromium/mojo/public/cpp/bindings/README.md

 As before, both clients and implementations of this interface use the same signature for the `GetTail` method: implementations use the `callback` argument to *respond* to the request, while clients pass a `callback` argument to asynchronously `receive` the response.
+The parameter `GetTailCallback` passed to the implementation of `GetTail` is sequence-affine.
+It must be invoked on the same sequence that `GetTail` is called on.
 A client's `callback` runs on the same sequence on which they invoked `GetTail` (the sequence to which their `logger` is bound).
 Here's an updated implementation:

 ```cpp
 class LoggerImpl : public sample::mojom::Logger {